plessme/backend/README.md

 The compiled executeable can be found at the `target/` folder.

-Or you can use Docker to build the native executable using: `./mvnw package -Dnative -Dquarkus.native.container-build=true`.
+Or you can use Docker to build the native executable using a Docker container: `./mvnw package -Dnative -Dquarkus.native.container-build=true`.

 If you want to learn more about building native executables, please consult <https://quarkus.io/guides/maven-tooling#building-a-native-executable> .